 Watch the video below where Jennifer will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube or our Facebook Page, or right here on our website with their corresponding recipes.

 Keto German Chocolate Cake

-- 2 ½ Cups almond flour (click here to see my favorite on Amazon)
+- 2 ½ Cups almond flour (see my favorite on Amazon)

-- ⅔ Cup Granular Sweetener (Click here to see my favorite on Amazon)
+- ⅔ Cup sugar free granulated sweetener (see my favorite on Amazon)

 - ½ Cup cocoa powder

 German Chocolate Frosting:

 - 1 Cup half and half

 - 1 Cup sugar free brown sweetener

 - 1 ⅓ Cup unsweetened coconut flakes